nickbauman/langcompare/README.md

 ## How are closures done?

+Closures were born in Lisp.
+True closures are first class.
+They allow capturing outer scope within an inner scope.
+They can be anonymous, assigned to symbols, values or variables, passed to functions, and treated as dependencies.

 ### Ruby

 Ruby has several different things that are closure-like.
 Each of them are not quite like a real Lisp closure.

-*Blocks.* These are like anonymous functions, except they're not quite first class.
+*Blocks.* are like anonymous functions, except they're not quite first class.
 They can work for methods that are programmed to accept them, such as the each method which hangs off a collection.

 ```ruby
 [1, 2, 3, 4, 5].each { |i| puts i }